gpluta/local-weather/README.md

 A simple app with city search and city weather display functionalities.
 Utilising free weather api available at [http://openweathermap.org](http://openweathermap.org).

-DEMO of the working app is available here: [https://www.commodum.pl/local-weather/](https://www.commodum.pl/local-weather/)
+DEMO of the working app is available here: [http://unsecure.commodum.pl/local-weather/](http://unsecure.commodum.pl/local-weather/) - unsecure, because my default domain forces https.
+The weather api offers https endpoints only in pro (paid) version.
+So in order to avoid mixed content errors this demo has to be server over http(without s).

 ## APP HIGHLIGHTS:
 - Due to the fact that the openweather api is sometimes very slow, the limit of the LRU has been set to 5 entries.
 It is configurable in the service implementation.